Mathematics as a Way of Thinking

 “Of all pre-college curricula, the highest level of mathematics one studies in secondary school has the strongest continuing influence on bachelor’s degree completion.”

-The Math Department has instituted a program in which students may earn the opportunity to retake a test, quiz or PBA for the purpose of improving the grade.
+The Mathematics Department has instituted a program in which students may earn the opportunity to retake a test, quiz or PBA for the purpose of improving the grade.
 Students may earn the right to retake a graded assignment by following the guidelines listed below:

 4. The retake of the test, quiz or PBA must be completed after school with the student's teacher within two weeks of the original test.
 All retakes must be completed before the end of a term.
 No incomplete grades will be given for the purpose of accommodating grade revisions.